JarrydHarker/Limitless-public/README.md

 3. **Follow the Prompts**: Each page provides prompts for interacting with the app.
 For example, in **Nutrition**, Click the add meal and fill in the form with your food details and submit.

+## Automated Testing
+We use GitHub Actions for automated testing and continuous integration.
+Our workflow automatically runs tests on every push or pull request to ensure that changes do not break the existing functionality.

 ## License